-This Section also requires that beginning with FY2004, the State shall submit an annual certification to the Secretary that the State was in compliance with the quality activities described above and describes how the State used quality during that preceding fiscal year.
-Beginning with FY2004, the State is required to submit an annual report to the Secretary that outlines the strategy the State will use to address the quality of child care in the State, including a description of quantifiable, objective measures that the State will use to evaluate the State's progress in improving the quality of the child care services and a list of State-developed child care services quality targets quantified for such measures.
-This section requires that beginning with FY2005, the State shall submit a report on its progress in achieving targets for the preceding fiscal year.
+This section also requires that beginning with fiscal year 2006, the State shall submit an annual certification to the Secretary that the State was in compliance with the quality activities described above and describes how the State used quality during that preceding fiscal year.
+Beginning with fiscal year 2006, the State is required to submit an annual report to the Secretary that outlines the strategy the State will use to address the quality of child care in the State, including a description of quantifiable, objective measures that the State will use to evaluate the State's progress in improving the quality of the child care services and a list of Statedeveloped child care services quality targets quantified for such measures.
+This section requires that beginning with fiscal year 2007, the State shall submit a report on its progress in achieving targets for the preceding fiscal year.
 A State failing to make progress in quality improvements shall submit an improvement plan to the Secretary, and that State shall comply with the improvement plan within 1 year.

-Nothing in this act shall be construed to require that the State apply measures for evaluating quality of child care services to specific types of child care required.
+Nothing in this act shall be construed to require that the State apply measures for evaluating quality of child care services to specific types of child care providers.